-HSL has been providing customers with comfort through its high quality, handmade furniture for more than 50 years.
-Over our lifetime our group has developed and grown, but what has never changed are our passions for delivering comfort and enhancing lives.
-We’re still family-run, we continue to hold traditional values in our hearts, and we remain dedicated to providing a caring service and excellent value for money for our customers and a supportive, inclusive and enjoyable working environment for our diverse workforce.
+HSL has been providing customers with comfort through its high quality, handmade furniture for 53 years.
+Over our lifetime, our group has grown and developed, but what has never changed are our passions for delivering comfort and enhancing lives.
+We are still a family-run business and we remain dedicated to providing a caring service and excellent value for money for our customers, and a supportive, inclusive and enjoyable working environment for our diverse workforce.

 What Is Gender Pay Gap Reporting?

 - The percentage difference in mean (average) hourly pay between male and female employees for the twelve months ending on the Snapshot Date (the “Relevant Pay Period”);

 - The percentage difference in median (mid-point) hourly pay between men and women during the Relevant Pay Period;

 - The percentage difference in the mean bonus between men and women during the Relevant Pay Period;

 - The percentage difference in the median bonus between men and women during the Relevant Pay Period;

 - The percentage of men and women respectively who received a bonus during the Relevant Pay Period; and

 - The percentage of men and women in each hourly rate pay quartile, split evenly across the workforce, reported by lower, lower middle, upper middle, and upper bands.

-We will continue to measure and publish our Gender Pay figures each year but, equally as importantly, we will continue to seek ways – including listening to feedback from our colleagues – on the further actions we can take to increase diversity and inclusivity across the business.
+We will continue to measure and publish our Gender Pay figures each year but, equally as important, we will continue to identify the further actions we can take to increase diversity and inclusivity across the business.
 This will include seeking regular feedback from our colleagues.

 HSL’s Gender Pay Data